ankane/searchkick/README.md

 ## Deep Paging

-By default, Elasticsearch limits paging to the first 10,000 results.
+By default, Elasticsearch and OpenSearch limit paging to the first 10,000 results.
 [Here’s why](https://www.elastic.co/guide/en/elasticsearch/guide/current/pagination.html).
 We don’t recommend changing this, but if you really need all results, you can use:

 ```ruby
 class Product < ApplicationRecord